JacksonO123/lampjs/lib-ssr/README.md

 # LampJs SSR

 LampJs SSR is a server-side rendering runtime for the LampJs framework.
-See [LampJs Documentation](https://github.com/JacksonO123/lampjs/blob/main/lib/docs.md)
+See [LampJs](https://lampjs.vercel.app/)

 <br>